What to know about moving home after living abroad

 Moving is always hard but this has been the hardest move we’ve ever taken.
 Having lived abroad you will see the negatives of being home that others may not see.
 And on that note, you will too see the positives they don’t see.
 Like how warm Irish people are, how much better a chipper is here, how nothing compares to a trip to Penney’s.

-So, here we are a couple months in to life in Ireland and we’re finally feeling settled.
-It was for us the hardest country to set ourselves up in – my husband being a British citizen found getting a PPS number, getting a bank account, getting his tax set up a pain in the arse.
-More on that here.
+So, here we are a couple of months into life in Ireland, and we’re finally feeling settled.
+It was, for us, the hardest country to set ourselves up in – my husband being a British citizen, found getting a PPS number, getting a bank account, and getting his tax set up a pain in the arse.
+More on the move to Ireland here!

-So, yes moving home may have been the hardest move yet for us, only because it feels the most final.
+So, yes moving home after living abroad may have been the hardest move yet for us, only because it feels the most final.
 The end of an era.
-We have a baby daughter now (and hopefully more kids on the horizon) so the carefree days of backpacking & moving country every few years are behind us.
+We have two daughters now, so the carefree days of backpacking and moving country every few years are behind us.

-Right now, we’re motoring through – we’re excited to travel Europe again when we can, we’re excited for our first Christmas at home in years and we’re excited for a relatively normal 2021 here at home in Ireland.
+Right now, we’re motoring through – we’re excited to travel Europe again when we can, we’re excited for our first Christmas at home in years and we’re excited for a relatively normal couple of years here at home in Ireland.

 Like this post?
 PIN IT for later!